bahmutov/cypress-map/README.md

   .should('deep.equal', ['first', 'third', 'fourth'])
 ```

 You can even map properties of an object by listing callbacks.
-For example, let's convert the `age` property from a string to a number
+For example, let's convert the `age` property from a string to a number for a single object:

 ```js
 cy.wrap({